adharsh-prasad/Robotics-Portfolio/Lunar_Operations_Task_Planning/README.md

 ## **Motivation**

 Establishing and maintaining a lunar base involves numerous challenges, including navigation in constrained environments.
-Robots operating in such environments require efficient path planning algorithms to minimize energy consumption and computation time while ensuring precise navigation.
+Robots operating in such environments require efficient path planning algorithms to better Traffic Flow Optimization and ensure smooth coordination while maintaining precise navigation.
 This project addresses these needs by developing and benchmarking path planning approaches tailored to the lunar base's unique constraints.

 ---